UW-Advanced-Robotics-Lab/lab-wiki/docs/Tips:Better-Research.md

 1. [ResearchRabbit](https://www.researchrabbit.ai/): You can find relevant paper with graphical representation
 2. [Paper with Code](https://paperswithcode.com/methods): You can find paper with code: github and public dataset ranking board + clustered papers and the original paper of particular hot topics
 3. [Open Review](https://openreview.net): Open Review on public submitted papers
+4. [Connected Papers](https://www.connectedpapers.com/ ): Visualize all related papers in a graph diag

 ### ML related:
 1. [NEURIPS ANTHOLOGY VISUALIZATION](https://neuripsav.vizhub.ai): Here, you got clustered ML papers on Neuralips